What is Diabetes Free SC?

 Diabetes Free SC (DFSC) is a bold, long-term commitment designed to reduce health care disparities in South Carolina by drastically reducing the incidence of diabetes and its complications.
 The initiative has three strategic directions:

-- Reduce lifelong risk of diabetes in children
+- To reduce lifelong risk of diabetes in children

-- Prevent diabetes and its complications in adults
+- To prevent diabetes and its complications in adults

 How is DFSC different from other initiatives?

 The scale and scope of the commitment — particularly in addressing disparities in care to African Americans and communities at a greater risk for diabetes.
-For example, DFSC will implement the first statewide effort to establish coordinated care for pregnant diabetic women.
+For example, DFSC has implemented the first statewide effort to establish coordinated care for pregnant women with diabetes - and disparities in women's reproductive health are among the most severe in the nation.

 What organizations participate in the DFSC initiative?